tknight-dev/gaming-canvas/README.md

 const canvasContext: CanvasRenderingContext2D = canvas.getContext('2d') as CanvasRenderingContext2D;

-// You have to set the dimensions of the canvas as modifying the height/width also clears the canvas
+// You have to set the dimensions of the canvas as modifying the height/width also clears the canvas GamingCanvasSetSize(canvas);
-// Reports contain all the necessary information to adjust the dimensions of a canvas GamingCanvasSetSize(canvas);

 // Draw